hapax/hapax.github.io/assets/reality.md

-leaves and river bends; Richard Feynman, another famous 20th century physicist, was stumped by the problem of snapping spaghetti; mathematician Jean Taylor spent years proving results about soap bubbles, and Kenneth Libbrecht wrote a 500-page book about snowflakes.
+leaves and river bends; Richard Feynman, another famous 20th century physicist, was stumped by the problem of snapping spaghetti; mathematician Jean Taylor spent years proving results about soap bubbles, and physicist Kenneth Libbrecht wrote a 500-page book about snowflakes.
 Everything is interesting.

 Sometimes, people say that science reduces the world to a bunch of